elyra-ai/elyra/docs/dev/metadata.md

 And each type of metadata is then stored in a child directory, which internally is called `namespace`.

-As an example `runtime` is the namespace for the following metadata type:
+As an example `runtimes` is the namespace for the following metadata type:

 ```
-/Users/xxx/Library/Jupyter/metadata/runtime
+/Users/xxx/Library/Jupyter/metadata/runtimes
 ```

 And the contents of this folder includes: